VPN. Those three letters stand for a secure internet browsing experience (or Virtual Private Network, if you’re being technical).

 - Security flaws:

-Free services don’t have any paying customers holding them accountable for their actions, and it is possible that your free VPN is more concerned with gathering and using your data and less concerned with potential security flaws or breeches.
+Free services don’t have any paying customers holding them accountable for their actions, and it is possible that your free VPN is more concerned with gathering and using your data and less concerned with potential security flaws or breaches.

 - Slow connection: